Anita Jane Smithey vs. State of Florida

 Her Defense say the 911 call was helpful, but not essential to their case.
 They didn't discuss the potential risk of using it.
 Neither checked with the trial judge to see if it would be an issue.
 Her Defense says keeping the statements out of the trial was critical to their strategy and that the jury hearing the statements was "devastating".

-The Court says her lawyers did not always make poor decisions, but these decisions in particular could not have been a strategic choice.
-The Court says the statements were likely the determining factor to decide her guilt.
+The majority says her lawyers did not always make poor decisions, but these decisions in particular could not have been a strategic choice.
+The majority says the statements were likely the determining factor to decide her guilt.
+This is why they reversed her conviction and sent it back to the lower court for a new trial.

 Dissent: Judge Traver